 Co-operative education is a hallmark of excellence at the University of Waterloo.
 What started with a cohort of 74 students in 1957 has grown to more than 21,000 today.
 Not only have we grown in numbers during this time, we've evolved to bring work-integrated learning to all students in any plan.
-With co-op remaining a pillar of the University's strategic plan, it's no wonder nearly seven out of 10 Waterloo students were registered in a co-op program in fall 2017.
+With co-op as a foundational value in the University’s history and development, it’s no wonder nearly seven out of ten Waterloo students were registered in a co-op program in fall 2017.

 A driver of enrolment growth

 According to the 2018 Incoming Student Survey, 72% of incoming undergraduate students would not have accepted their offer without co-op.
 The University has nearly three times as many co-op students as the next two largest post-secondary co-op institutions - combined.